 A: Each Document you create will have one or more Drafts (different iterations of that document).
 You create a new Document when you press + Create, and you create a new Draft each time you click "Analyze Draft" to get new comments.

 Q: What's the difference between a Document and a Draft?

 A: Your work is ready to be read when you've done all you can with it and you're ready for someone else to see it.
-Whether you want a peer or an instructor to read it and give you feedback, or whether you're ready to submit it to your instructor for a grade … that's up to you.
+Whether you want a peer or a teacher to read it and give you feedback, or whether you're ready to submit it to your teacher for a grade…that's up to you.

 Q: How do I know when my work is ready to be read?

-A: Email us!
+A: Email us at firstname.lastname@example.org!
 We'd love to hear from you!

 Q: I have some ideas about WriteLab.
 How can I contribute?

 A: WriteLab offers as much feedback as you want, without judgment, grades, or scores.
 By helping you practice writing in this way, WriteLab helps you become a better, more confident writer.
 You're a Draft away from success, and WriteLab can help you get there.

 Q: What does WriteLab do for me as a student?